Nutrition and Exercise Physiology

 Areas of inquiry include:

-- Effects of built and social environment on lifestyle behaviors and health using twin samples
+- Effects of built and social environments on lifestyle behaviors and health using twin samples

 - Social and behavioral determinants of diet, obesity, and chronic disease

-- Investigation of mechanistic links between lifestyle and environmental factors and obesity, diabetes, and cardiovascular disease
+- Mechanistic links between lifestyle and environmental factors and obesity, diabetes, and cardiovascular disease

 Giving